 The project was renamed from Greater Bristol Metro to MetroWest in 2013, ostensibly in an effort to involve neighbouring local authorities such as Gloucestershire, Wiltshire and Somerset.
-Many existing train services extend far beyond the boundaries of the four unitary authorities of Greater Bristol but it is not yet certain how far MetroWest will extend.
-One of the few definite proposals for a new station slightly outside the Greater Bristol boundaries is Corsham and this too depends on a business case.
-We may well see Phases 3 and 4 of MetroWest enhance the network in neighbouring counties.
+Many existing train services extend far beyond the boundaries of WECA and North Somerset but it is not yet certain how far MetroWest will extend, although there is strong local authority support for extensions to Gloucester and Westbury.

 Prior to the Covid pandemic, usage of Bristol suburban stations had risen dramatically in recent years and this augurs very well for the success of the additional stations and routes which MetroWest may introduce.
 They could be largely self-financing, as demonstrated by the 40-minute interval service operated on the Severn Beach line since 2008, which required less subsidy from Bristol City Council because more trains produced more passengers.

 A successful campaign by Railfuture, Friends of Suburban Bristol Railways and other stakeholders resulted in the reinstatement of four tracks on the main line between Bristol Temple Meads and Filton in 2018.
 This is essential for the segregation of slower and faster trains to make MetroWest work efficiently.
 Work to remodel Bristol East Junction between July and September 2021 will also greatly enhance capacity of the network.